Looking Toward the Future: San José Unified’s Employee Housing InitiativeTop

 - What other information is available on this topic?

 San José Unified is in the early stages of this process; the information above covers everything we know at this time.
-Those interested can also peruse our full set of supporting documents and presentations.
+Those interested can also peruse our full set of supporting documents, presentations, and contracts.
 We won’t know the answers to most site-specific questions until we begin moving forward with a subset of properties.

 - What media coverage has this issue received?